tanrax/org-social/README.md

 Org Social is a **decentralized social network** that runs on an **Org Mode** file over HTTP.

+You can create posts, interact with groups, make replies, mention other users, create polls, or personalize your profile.
+All this without registration, without databases...
+Just you and your Org Mode file.

 - [Official client](https://github.com/tanrax/org-social.el)
 - [Other clients and libraries](https://github.com/tanrax/awesome-org-social/)